lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

         go_to_cart_button.click()

-    @when('the user click on "Supprimer" from the cart page') def remove_from_cart(browser):
+    @when('the user clicks on "Supprimer" from the cart page') def remove_from_cart(browser):
         remove_button = WebDriverWait(browser, 10).until(
             EC.element_to_be_clickable(